OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 ### private ###
 The private clause specifies that each loop iteration requires its own copy of the listed variables.
-For example, if each loop contains a scalar variable named `tmp` that it uses as a temporary value during its calculation then this variable must be made private to each loop iteration in order to ensure correct results.
+For example, if each loop contains a scalar variable named `tmp` that it uses as a temporary value during its calculation, then this variable must be made private to each loop iteration in order to ensure correct results.
 If `tmp` is not declared private, then threads executing different loop iterations may access this shared `tmp` variable in unpredictable ways, resulting in a race condition and potentially incorrect results.
-This is not limited to scalar variable, but scalars temporaries are a common programming pattern.
+This is not limited to scalar variables, but scalar temporaries are a common programming pattern.

-There are a few things special cases that must be understood about scalar variables within loops.
+There are a few special cases that must be understood about scalar variables within loops.
 First, loop iterators will be privatized by default, so they do not need to be listed as private.
 Second, unless otherwise specified, any scalar accessed within a parallel loop will be made *first private* by